athackst/mkdocs-simple-plugin/README.md

 ### Test

-And you can even preview the resulting site
+One of the best parts of mkdocs is it's ability to serve (and update!) your documentation site locally.

 ```bash
 mkdocs serve